gorlik/totoro64/README.md

 # Building
-To build the game cc65, a GNU compatible make and zopfli are required. just type make to build. type make test to build and invoke VICE to test the game.
+To build the game cc65, a GNU compatible make and zopfli are required. just type make to build.
+Type make test to build and invoke VICE to test the game.
 The makefile will build the PAL and NTSC version of the game automatically.
 There are a few compile time options in the totoro.h header file.
 #define STAGE_TIME 60
 default time for the stages.
 Can be any number from 1 to 99
 #define SPRITE_MESSAGES
-use sprites for some on screen messages
+use sprites for most on screen messages
 #define MOVIE_TITLE
-use a font similar to the movie for the title
+use a font similar to the movie for the title screen

+The makefile will also build two slightly different layouts.
+The 'normal' layout uses a standard multicolor bitmap for the entire screen.
+The 'HIRES' layout uses a raster irq to split the screen in a non multicolor text mode area in the first 16 scanlines to display high resolution text.

 # Graphics editors
 Three different editors have been used for the artwork.